-Based upon the 2020 systematic review conducted by the National Clearinghouse on Autism Evidence and Practice (NCAEP), this practice is an assessment practice that meets the evidence-based practice criteria with 21 single case design studies.
-This practice has been effective for early intervention (0-2 years), preschoolers (3-5 years), elementary school learners (6-11 years), middle school learners (12-14 years), high schoolers (15-18 years), and young adults (19-22 years) with autism.
-Studies included the 2020 EBP report (Steinbrenner et al., 2020) detail how this practice can be used to effectively address the following outcomes for a target goal/behavior/skill: academic/pre-academic, adaptive/self-help, challenging/interfering behavior, communication, and school readiness.
+Based upon the 2020 systematic review conducted by the National Clearinghouse on Autism Evidence and Practice (NCAEP), this practice is an assessment practice that meets the evidencebased practice criteria with 21 single case design studies.
+This practice has been effective for early intervention (0-2 years), preschoolers (3-5 years), elementary school learners (6-11 years), middle school learners (12-14 years), high schoolers (15-18 years), and young adults (19-22 years) on the spectrum.
+Studies included the 2020 EBP report (Steinbrenner et al., 2020) detail how this practice can be used to effectively address the following outcomes for a target goal/behavior/skill: academic/pre-academic, adaptive/self-help, behavior, communication, and school readiness.

-HOW IS THIS EBP BEING USED?
+HOW IS FBA BEING USED?

-This practice can be used by a variety of professionals, including teachers, special educators, therapists, paraprofessionals, and early interventionists in educational and community-based environments.
-Parents and family members also can use this practice in the home.
+Functional Behavior Assessment can be used by a variety of professionals, including teachers, special educators, therapists, paraprofessionals, and early interventionists in educational and community-based environments.
+Parents and family members also can use Functional Behavior Assessment in the home.